-After you've oohed and ahhed to your heart's desire at the sheer height and beauty of Godafoss, it's time to get back on Route 1 (the Ring Road) towards Akureyri and then back down to the Golden Circle.
+After you've oohed and ahhed to your heart's content at the sheer height and beauty of Godafoss, it's time to get back on Route 1 (the Ring Road) towards Akureyri and then back down to the Golden Circle.
 Take your time and feel free to pull over as often as you'd like to snap photos of the wild scenery.
 Depending on the time of year, you might see snow-capped mountains, lush greenery or wild horses prancing around.

 We'll make one last stop on the Golden Circle route before going back into Reykjavik: the Secret Lagoon.
 Located in a tiny town called Flúðir, this oasis will be a welcome finish to a long road trip.
 It's cheaper and less crowded than the Blue Lagoon, but no less relaxing and warm!

-Change into your swimming costume and soak in the clear water, which stays at 38 to 40 degrees Celsius all year long.
+Change into your swimming costume and soak in the clear water, which stays at 38 to 40 degrees celsius all year long.
 The Secret Lagoon is also equipped with a bunch of colourful pool noodles, making it all the more fun to lounge around in.
 Once you feel thoroughly relaxed, you can dry off and do the final leg of your trip back to Reykjavik, which will take about an hour and 20 minutes.

 This futuristic-looking building has quickly become one of the most visited attractions in Reykjavik - and for good reason.
 As part of the Glaciers and Ice Cave exhibit, visitors tour a man-made ice cave that was built inside one of the museum's six hot water tanks.
 Here, you'll learn about the geology of glaciers and what their future holds.
 Tickets are 2,900 ISK (£20) for adults, 1,450 ISK (£10) for teens, and free for kids.

 After perhaps one last hot dog, it's time to return your rental car and board the plane back home.
 We hope you'll be returning with a lot of photos, memories and stories to tell.
-And next time you plan a trip in Iceland, why not choose a different time of year in order to experience all the wild and amazing things this country has to offer.
+And next time you plan a road trip to Iceland, why not choose a different time of year in order to experience all the wild and amazing things this country has to offer.